 I sat down at a table full of Greek men who looked at me inquisitively.
 Francesco said a few things in Greek, and the men smiled, making an eating gesture.
-They stared as I ate the food, relishing as I ate every bit, looking at me like I was an alien.
+They stared as I ate as I ate every bit of food, looking at me like I was an alien.
 Here I was, a stranger in their world, and these old, cigarette-smoking Greek men were enjoying it as much as I was.

-I’ve never had wild goat before.
-In fact, I don’t think I’ve ever had any kind of goat before.
+I’d never had wild goat before.
+In fact, I don’t think I’d ever had any kind of goat before.
 It was delicious.
 Tender, falling off the bone, it tasted a lot like lamb.
-I don’t know what the soup was made out of, but that too was good.
-It had a think, rice porridge consistency.
+I don’t know what the soup was made of, but that too was good.
+It had a thick, rice-porridge consistency.
 The bread was thick and obviously homemade, soaking up the hot soup well.

-I had come to watch their festival, but, in some ways, their festival was watching me more.
+I’d come to watch their festival, but in some ways, their festival was watching me.
 They didn’t speak much English and I speak no Greek, but I think they got the idea that I liked it.

-After the meal and another glass of wine, I left the old Greek patriarchs to go watch the dancing.
-Sadly, it was mostly over by the time I got there, but I did manage to watch a few traditional dances, as well as few drunk Greeks making up some moves on the dance floor.
+After the meal and another glass of wine, I left the old patriarchs to go watch the dancing.
+Sadly, it was mostly over by the time I got there, but I did manage to watch a few traditional dances, as well as a few drunk Greeks making up some moves on the dance floor.
 I simply sat there watching it and enjoying the music.
-I noticed a few Greeks looking at me, unable to decide if I was a local (when tan I look very Greek) or a foreigner.
-It was a debate I am sure I settled when I took out my camera to film things like this:
+I noticed a few Greeks looking at me, unable to decide if I was a local (when tan, I look very Greek) or a foreigner.
+It was a debate I’m sure I settled when I took out my camera to film things like this:

 As the band played on and the night got later, the crowd began to thin out.
 In the old days, they would have taken donkeys up to the monastery to stay the night.
-However, now, people stay until around midnight before driving back into town.
+Now people stay until around midnight before driving back into town.

-Francesco came and got me a little time later.
+Francesco came and got me a little while later.
 It was time to go.
 “It’s good.
 You like it?”

-“Yeah, it was the most cultural Greek thing I have done in my three trips to Greece.”
+“Yeah, it was the most cultural Greek thing I’ve done in my three trips to Greece.”

 “Good.
 Write about it.
 It will make a better story than about you getting drunk with other backpackers.
 This is real Greece.
 Not that other bullshit.”